TheHalfling/Udacity_Project6/README.md

 time, but even then would be interesting to track.
 Did you look at the data in Excel or R?
 They may help with testing for colinearity.
 From a look and feel point of view, the program worked fine and the dots showed well on both the computer and my phone.

-Updates for Version 3: Added the coloring changes to the bubble when hovered over.
-Adjusted the data to convert B,R,L to Both, Right, Left.
-Converted the text at the top into bullet points for quicker conveyance of information.

 ##Resources